-In the result, an actual experimental framework was designed.
-By assessing finger-tapping tests on smartphone performed by patients suffering from the HD, the model forecastы the impaired reaction condition for the patients.
+As a result, an actual experimental framework was designed.
+By assessing finger-tapping tests on smartphones performed by patients suffering from the HD, the model forecast the impaired reaction condition for the patients.

 As seen from the examples above, much work dedicated to combating the disease.
 With technologies becoming more advanced, so does the world.

 There are private health tech firms, as well as government support.
 It’s encouraging attention is dedicated to advancements in healthcare, and cutting-edge technologies playing an important role.
 For example, an Estonian government launched a free genetic testing for its citizens in order to gather extensive gene data that will help to predict disease and even improve current treatments precisely.

 Healthcare will continue to make use of smart advanced technologies.